Polarization Signals from Axion-Photon Resonant Conversion in Neutron Star Magnetosphere: Polarization Signal and Results

 We now focus on the resonance effect.
 For higher plasma density (from the left to right in Fig.~\ref{fig:optical_results}), the range of axion masses constrained by the polarization signal becomes broader, but the constraints on $g_{a \gamma}$ weaken.
 This aligns with Fig.~\ref{fig:resonance_example} and the discussion in Sec.~\ref{sec:resonantconversion}, i.e. a strong plasma effect brings the plasma-vacuum resonance point closer to the surface of the neutron star while pushing the plasma-mass resonance away from the star surface, both leading to weaker conversions.
-For similar reasons, the height of the resonance point $z_{\rm res}$ is higher for 4U 0142+61 than PSR B0531+21 and PSR B0656+14, resulting in much stronger constraints for light axions (e.g. $g_{a\gamma} \lesssim 2 \times 10^{-12} \;\mathrm{GeV}^{-1}$ vs $m_a \lesssim 10^{-11}$ eV in the leftmost panel of Fig.~\ref{fig:optical_results}).
+For similar reasons, the height of the resonance point $z_{\rm res}$ is higher for 4U 0142+61 than PSR B0656+14, resulting in much stronger constraints for light axions (e.g. $g_{a\gamma} \lesssim 2 \times 10^{-12} \;\mathrm{GeV}^{-1}$ vs $m_a \lesssim 10^{-11}$ eV in the leftmost panel of Fig.~\ref{fig:optical_results}).
 At high axion masses, $m_a\gtrsim 10^{-5}$~eV, strong limits can be achieved for a more realistic neutron star magnetosphere where the plasma density is higher than that of the GJ model.
-Assuming $n_e=10^4 n_{\rm GJ}$, the high plasma density indicates $|\Delta_{\mathrm{pl}}| > \Delta_{\|}$ at the emission point for PSR B0531+21.
-The resonance effect reduces because only the plasma-mass resonance remains, which explains why the PSR B0531+21 constraint becomes weaker than that of PSR B0656+14 in this mass range, i.e. for PSR B0531+21 the plasma density is too high for plasma-vacuum resonance unless at specific phase angles, and the phase-averaged polarization reduces substantially.